The Definitive Facebook Ads Guide To Sell More Books

 ✓ The URL of the site we’ll want to send your readers once they engage with your ad.

-Head to the Facebook Ads Manager screen and start a new ad.
+Head to the Facebook Ads Manager screen and click on the green button on the top right corner that says “Create a new ad”.

 Choose traffic as your marketing objective.
-By choosing this option you will be able to send people directly to your Amazon’s book listing which is what we want.
+By choosing this option, you will be able to send people directly to your Amazon book listing, which is what we want.

 Here, you will enter your account and billing information.
 Select the country where you are located and your desired currency and time zone.